Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Cars with a high star rating have performed well in all three assessment areas for Clean Air, Energy Efficiency and Greenhouse Gases.

-Green NCAP’s test procedures are constantly evolving so a car rated in one year may have been tested and scored differently to one in another year.
-The baseline tests remain similar but, as new technologies emerge and in order to continue to challenge the car manufacturers, additional tests may be added or the thresholds for star ratings made tougher.
+This evolution in Green NCAP’s assessment means that a car rated in one year may have been tested and scored differently to one in another year.
+The baseline tests remain similar but, as new technologies emerge, to continue to challenge car manufacturers, additional tests may be added or the thresholds for star ratings may changer.
+2025 marks a particularly significant shift in the severity of the rating, with the inclusion of LCA.
 For this reason, the ratings are marked with the year they were issued.
-For the same star rating, the newer it is the better.
-For example, a car with a 2022 five-star rating is better than one with a 2020 five-star rating.
-Care should be taken to ensure that star ratings can be compared across years – check the ‘about the 2022’ rating to see if and how tests have changed significantly between years.
-As new assessment aspects may be added, ratings from different years are not always directly comparable.
+For the same star rating, the latest is the best.
+For example, a car with a 2025 five-star rating is better than one with a 2022 five-star rating.
+Care should be taken to ensure that star ratings can be compared across years.

-5 stars: Overall excellent performance, showing very low fuel or energy consumption and at the same time emitting low pollutants and greenhouse gases.
-Well-equipped with emission abatement and fuel or energy saving technology
+5 stars: Overall excellent performance, showing very low fuel or energy consumption and at the same time emitting low pollutants and greenhouse gases, both in use and during production.
+Well-equipped with emission abatement and fuel or energy saving technology.
+Only the very good electric vehicles are likely to achieve five stars.

 2 stars: Nominal overall environmental performance lacking some emission abatement and/or fuel or energy saving technology with room for improvement.